deleterium/adAuction/README.md

 ## Timer/deploy rules
 * First deploy the timer contract.
 Write down the timer contract ID.
 * Update the main contract with the address of the timer contract.
 * Deploy the main contract.
-Send first transaction with 10 Signa and no message.
+Send manually the first transaction with 10 Signa and no message.
 * On first run, the main contract will send a transaction to the timer contract.
 * The first transaction received by timer contract will lock it to accept activations only from the that address.
 * Timer contract will sleep for the configured amount of blocks (one week), then send the wakeup command to the main contract.